nume-crypto/docs/nume/what-is-it.md

 # What is it?

 Nume is a gas abstracted, scalable and secure web3 payments protocol with primitives tailored for commerce.
 Nume chose to build on zkEVM because it is the most scalable EVM-compatible infrastructure platform on Ethereum.
 The Nume Protocol will launch as a Layer-3 on Polygon zkEVM.
-However until support for necessary precompiles is introduced, we will operate on the Polygon PoS chain starting Q3 2023.
+However until support for necessary precompiles is introduced, we will operate on the Polygon zkEVM chain starting Q3 2023.

 Nume is a platform that provides:

-- low-cost scaling solution for crypto asset transfers deployed as a Layer 3 on Polygon PoS which settles on the most secure and decentralized layer 1 - Ethereum
+- low-cost scaling solution for crypto asset transfers deployed as a Layer 3 on Polygon zkEVM which settles on the most secure and decentralized layer 1 - Ethereum
 - APIs and developer tools aimed at making the development of web3 commerce applications hassle-free

 ## Designed on First Principles

 Nume is a high-scale trustless asset transfer protocol.
 With Optimistic rollups(ORs), transactions are inexpensive but settlements have delayed finality due to its fraud proof mechanism.
 Zk-rollups have instant settlement finality but are expensive due to off-chain computation resources (required for the zk proof generation) and on-chain data commitment (required to guarantee data availability).

 Nume provides the same security guarantees as OR/ZK systems as a validity proof system that is neither zk-based nor commits data on-chain.
 Hence Nume’s costs are much lower than theirs, affording for monetization strategies that is entirely gas-abstracted.
 Note, however, that the Nume protocol is not EVM/smart-contract compatible.
-We are deployed as a Layer 3 on Polygon PoS which allows us to tap into the network efforts of a scalable robust EVM-compatible platform while driving the cost down for asset transfers even further.
+We are deployed as a Layer 3 on Polygon zkEVM which allows us to tap into the network efforts of a scalable robust EVM-compatible platform while driving the cost down for asset transfers even further.

 Key features of the Nume protocol::

 1. **Trustless Security**
-   - Nume does not make any trust assumptions on top of Polygon PoS.
-If you trust Polygon PoS, you can trust Nume.
+   - Nume does not make any trust assumptions on top of Polygon zkEVM.
+If you trust Polygon zkEVM, you can trust Nume.
 2. **Data Availability**
    - Every user is revealed sufficient information about each settlement to be able to withdraw their funds trustlessly and directly from the contract at any time.
 3. **Non-custodial**